 "This is the most innovative and engaging process for community participation and generating a vision that I have ever experienced."

 —Andy MacCabe, Redevelopment Authority, City of Bayonne, New Jersey

-"The visual Preference Survey Process is an original and effective way for citizens to actively engage in the planning process.
-The visual Preference Survey and the documentation of the results are both strong educational and involvement tools.
-They embody the bottoms-up approach of trusting the public to intuitively know what makes communities desirable and safe places to live and work."
+"The Visual Preference Survey Process is an original and effective way for citizens to actively engage in the planning process.
+The Visual Preference Survey and the documentation of the results are both strong educational and involvement tools.
+They embody the bottom-up approach of trusting the public to intuitively know what makes communities desirable and safe places to live and work."

 —Gretchen Karfour, Commissioner, City of Portland, Oregon